iustinaabc/ASR-mp3-compression-AAEs/README.md

 ## Detailed description

-This work was performed as a Master's Thesis, which represented the last milestone for completing the Master's Degree in Neuroengineering at the Technical University of Munich (TUM).
+This work was performed as a Master's Thesis and represents the last milestone for completing the Master's Degree in Neuroengineering at the Technical University of Munich (TUM).
 It was conducted from October 2019 to May 2020 within the Department of Electrical and Computer Engineering, under the supervision of Univ.-Prof. Dr.-Ing.
 Bernhard U. Seeber (Chair of Audio Information Processing) and Dipl.-Ing.(Univ.)
 Ludwig Kürzinger (Chair of Human-Machine Communication). __The work has only been submitted for publication to [_SPECOM 2020 Conference_](http://www.specom.nw.ru/2020/) and is currently under review.__

 **Motivation & goal**